TessaVogt/MachineLearning23/README.md

 To test the code of an exercise, please download the whole exercise-folder.
-The documents inside the folder must be at the same file path as the Jupiter notebook in order to run it without any issues.
+The documents inside the folder must be at the same file path as the Jupyter notebook in order to run it without any issues.